osjacky430/tmr_listener/src/README.md

 ## Why Pluginlib?

 Seeing the picture of the design consideration above, one may realize the reason behind this already.
 Briefly speaking, ROS provides three ways (at least I could think of) of message exchanging: 1. `Publisher/Subscriber` 2. `Service` 3. `Actionlib`.
-But they have some common drawbacks, e.g., they can't tell the end user when did TM robot enter listen node mode, at least not in the easy way, might involve multiple connections to same port, which is impossible to manage well for mulituple listen node handler case.
+But they have some common drawbacks, e.g., they can't tell the end user when did TM robot enter listen node mode, at least not in the easy way, or might involve multiple connections to the server if you want to implement them in different ros packages, this might be tricky because ros nodes would need to know others' existence.

-As for `Pluginlib`, even though we implement the task handlers in different packages, the execution part is controlled by one node, i.e., no multiple communication needed, easy to implement listen mode entered notification.
+As for `Pluginlib`, even though we implement the task handlers in different packages, the execution part is controlled by one node, i.e., no multiple communication needed, and also easy to implement listen mode entered notification.

 ## TM external script language